CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/getting-started-with-HCIBox.md

 ## Connect to Admin Center

-1. Navigate to JumpVM, double-click on the **Admin Center** shortcut which is created on the desktop.
+1. Navigate to **HCIBox-Client** virtual machince desktop and double-click on the **Admin Center** shortcut which is created on the desktop.

    ![](media/open-admin-center.png "Open AC")